nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.3 List food item

-Lists all food items that are stored in the application.
+Shows you all the food items stored in your food list.

 **Command Format:** `food_list`